Kassim Hadji

-Kassim Hadji (born 23 March 2000) is a Comorian professional footballer who plays as a winger for the Lithuanian club Žalgiris and the Comoros national team.
+Kassim Hadji (born 23 March 2000) is a Comorian professional footballer who plays as a winger for Bulgarian First League club Botev Vratsa and the Comoros national team.

 Club career

 Hadji is a youth product of the Comorian clubs Twamaya and Volcan Club, before moving to France with Olympique Rillieux.
 He began his senior career with Ain Sud on 4 May 2020.
 He followed that up with a move to Switzerland with Stade Nyonnais the following season.
 On 17 February 2023, he moved to the Armenian Premier League with Ararat Yerevan.
 On 26 July 2024, Ararat announced that Hadji had extended his contract with the club for another season.
-On 29 January 2025 Ararat club officially informed, that contract breaked.
+On 29 January 2025, the Ararat club officially announced his contract was void.

 Žalgiris

 On 4 February 2025, Hadji signed with Lithuanian club Žalgiris.
+On 4 December 2025 announced, that Hadji left Žalgiris Club.

+Botev Vratsa

+In January 2026 he joined Bulgarian team Botev Vratsa.

 International career

 Hadji debuted with the senior Comoros national team in a 2–1 friendly win over Cape Verde on 17 October 2023.